jennyzhang0215/MovieLens-IMDB/README.md

 python preprocess_movie_imdb.py
 ```

-You can obtain a network schema graph like this:
+You can obtain a heterogeneous graph with the network schema as follows:

 ![network_schema](https://github.com/jennyzhang0215/MovieLens-IMDB/blob/master/network_schema_movielens_5.png)